Animatron/player/doc/API.md

 The second optional incoming argument for handler is `t`, it is a render time when handler-modifier was called.

+**NB** Don't forget to return `true` when you handle an event, otherwise it will flicker on handling.
+May be soon we will change the behaviour to the opposite in event handlers and modifiers, `return true` will mean **not** to draw the shape and default `return false` will mean that it is ok to draw it.

 ### Time Jumps

 Sometimes you need to change time/frame while playing or on some event, mostly when you have some complex animation, like human body or so.
 Sometimes it is enough to jump in time, sometimes there's a lot of stuff in a scene, or even its frames calculated dynamically, so its easier to assign a name to frame.